The Rialto open pamphlet competition 2020

 HOW TO ENTER

-The deadline is midnight UK time on Monday 31 December 2018.
+The deadline is midnight UK time on the 15th May 2020.
 Postal entries postmarked on that date will be accepted.
 Submittable users: we recommend you enter well before the deadline to avoid any technical problems arising from a last-minute rush.
 You can enter using Submittable here.

-Entry costs £22, or £16 if you are a Rialto subscriber.
+Entry costs £24, or £18 if you are a Rialto subscriber.
 Non-subscribers may pay the subscribers’ rate if they take out a subscription when they enter.
-You can subscribe to the magazine here. (£24, or £19 concessionary rate, for 3 issues plus the current issue free.)
+You can subscribe to the magazine here.
+(UK £25 or £19 concessionary rate, for 3 issues: Rest of the World £25 plus £20 shipping costs).
 Payment must be in pounds sterling.

 JUDGING AND RESULTS

-Michael Mackmin and the Rialto team will read all the entries and submit a longlist of 50 pamphlets to the judge, Richard Scott.
-Richard will choose the winning pamphlet and a shortlist of 9 others.
+Michael Mackmin and the Rialto team will read all the entries and submit a longlist of 50 pamphlets to the judge, Will Harris.
+Will will choose the winning pamphlet and a shortlist of 9 others.
 He will provide a paragraph of feedback to all 10 poets.
-The winner and shortlisted poets will be contacted in February/March 2019.
+The winner and shortlisted poets will be contacted in June/July 2020.

-The winning pamphlet will be published by The Rialto in late spring /early summer 2019.
+The winning pamphlet will be published by The Rialto in late 2020.
 Copyright will remain with the author.
 The Rialto will have the right to use any of the poems for publicity.
 If any of the runner-up or shortlisted poems prove to be excellent we may offer to publish them as well as the winning pamphlet.

 The Rialto will hold a launch in London or East Anglia.
 We’d expect the winner to help with organisation and publicity for this, but will pay for it and offer travel expenses (capped at £200).